Michael D. Moberly April 19, 2012

 - exploit them to enhance – secure competitive advantages, reputation, image, and goodwill, and relationship capital, etc.

-Unfortunately however, there remain numerous real and perceptual hurdles that, in essence, discourage, even deter some management teams from engaging their intangible assets and opportunities to exploit those that are internally produced.
-This is largely because intangibles are still not consistently recognized or accounted for on a company’s balance sheets or financial statements other than, in my view, being folded into goodwill which, in my view, falls far short of being very definative!
+Unfortunately however, there remain numerous real and perceptual hurdles that, in essence, discourage, even deter some management teams from engaging their intangible assets and related opportunities to exploit those which are internally produced.
+This is largely because intangibles are still not consistently recognized or accounted for on a company’s balance sheet or financial statement other than being folded into goodwill which, in my view, falls short of providing SME management teams with a sufficiently strong rationale to aggressively and profitability engage them!

-Consequently, the parties and institutions that presumably would have direct interest in using an SME’s financial reports (that include intangibles) such as lenders for assessing asset-backed lending decisions, or even SME management teams relative to fiduciary incentives to (better) manage, use, and exploit intangibles, are discouraged from doing so, in part due to the (perceived) absence of objective and replicable methodologies to measure the performance and value of intangible assets.
+Too, key parties and institutions that presumably would have direct interest in using an SME’s financial reports (if they fully addressed intangibles), i.e., (a.) lenders for assessing asset-backed lending decisions, or (b.)
+SME management teams relative to fiduciary incentives to (better) manage, use, and exploit their intangibles, are discouraged from doing so, in part due to the (perceived) absence of objective and replicable methodologies to measure the performance and (contributory) value of intangible assets.

-SME management teams should therefore not overlook, especially in this globally charged knowledge-based economy, the reality that intangibles represent the dominant drivers – foundations to (company) value, revenue generation, growth, and sustainability.
+SME management teams should therefore not overlook, especially in this globally charged knowledge-based economy, the reality that intangibles represent the dominant drivers – foundations to (company) value, revenue generation, growth, and profitability.

 Unfortunately, as noted above, there remain, what some would describe as, real disincentives, which many SME management teams default, as a rationale for not engaging the intangible assets which they have fiduciary responsibilities for managing, overseeing, and stewarding.